 ‘No outsider shall eat the holy offering; one who dwells with the priest, or a hired servant, shall not eat the holy thing.
 But if the priest buys a person with his money, he may eat it; and one who is born in his house may eat his food.
 If the priest’s daughter is married to an outsider, she may not eat of the holy offerings.
 But if the priest’s daughter is a widow or divorced, and has no child, and has returned to her father’s house as in her youth, she may eat her father’s food; but no outsider shall eat it.

 a.
-No outsider shall eat the holy offering: The meat and produce that came from the priest’s portion of sacrifices made unto the LORD was reserved for the priests extended household alone.
+No outsider shall eat the holy offering: The meat and produce that came from the priest’s portion of sacrifices made to the LORD was reserved for the priest’s extended household alone.
 A mere visitor (one who dwells) or hired person could not eat the holy thing.
-A slave in the priest’s household (if the priest buys a person), as could an adult daughter who came back into the father’s home.
+A slave in the priest’s household could eat of it (if the priest buys a person), as could an adult daughter who came back into the father’s home.

 i.
 The command against giving the priest’s portion to a visitor in the priest’s home went somewhat against the strong custom of hospitality in that culture, which normally insisted on giving guests the very best the home had to offer.